alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 - *Context Mapping:* the process of identifying bounded contexts and their relationship to each other

-- *Shared Kernel:* a part of the system that is commonly used by several bounded context (e.g. authentication), that various teams working on various bounded contexts agree to change only upon mutual agreement
+- *Shared Kernel:* a part of the system that is commonly used by several bounded context (e.g. authentication, that various teams working on various bounded contexts agree to change only upon mutual agreement

 - *Ubiquitous Language:* a common language, with very precise terms, that the business and the technical agree to use together.
 Ubiquitous language follows the meaning and the wording from the business and the same wording can have different meanings in different bounded contexts.
 The ubiquitous language is used everywhere: conversation, class names, method names and it is not be replaced even with synonyms.

 - *Anemic Domain Model:* model with classes focused on state management, not with too much functionality.
 Usually maps directly to storage and is useful for CRUD operations.
+For DDD it is an antiparttern because then the logic is delegated to domain services and this creates an artificial decouping which breaks encapsulation and generates more code, brittle, with harder to enforce invariants.

 - *Rich Domain Model:* model focused on business rules and behaviors, prefered for DDD